S0liman7/Smart-train-travel-reservation-system/ARCHITECTURE.md

 **Definition:** The system is built as a collection of independent, interchangeable modules.

 **Application:** The four-person development team worked in parallel by owning separate areas — frontend, auth routes, train/booking routes, and data setup.
 Modularity made this possible because each area had a defined interface.
 Adding a new feature (e.g., a promotions module) would require creating one new route file and registering it in `server.js` — no other files would need to change.

+### 12. Risk and Technical Debt
+This section would cover:

+Known architectural risks (e.g., single points of failure, scalability bottlenecks) Identified technical debt and plans to address it Mitigation strategies for each risk

+It's a common addition to architecture docs that helps stakeholders understand what trade-offs were made and what needs future attention.
+Many teams also call it "Risks & Mitigations".